-If I added up all the time I’ve spent in the greeting card aisle at the grocery store, it would probably equal at least a day.
+If I added up all the time I’ve spent in the greeting card aisle at the grocery store, it would add up to a lot of time.

 Why?
-Because it is hard to find the perfect card.
+Because it is HARD to find the perfect card.
 Sometimes they’re too sappy.
 Sometimes they’re too flippant.
-Sometimes I love the artwork and the message, but then I turn it over and see that the card is $7.00.
-Yikes!
+Sometimes I love the artwork and the message, but then I turn it over and see that the card is $10.00.

 This past Mother’s Day, instead of getting my mom a card, I gave her a picture book as one of her gifts and wrote a message inside—just like I would in a greeting card.
 The book, What Do You Do With an Idea, said everything I could ever want to say to my mom about her ingenuity, persistence and ambition.
 It was, truly, the perfect gift.